-For admissions to Queen Elizabeth High School and Hexham Middle School from September 2023 onwards
+For admissions to Queen Elizabeth High School and Hexham Middle School from September 2026

 Hadrian Learning Trust is the admissions authority for Queen Elizabeth High School and Hexham Middle School.
 The Trust's admission arrangements reflect the requirements of the School Admissions Code.
 The Trust's arrangements are co-ordinated within Northumberland County Council's co-ordinated admission scheme for all maintained schools and academies within the Northumberland area (except special schools and nursery schools).
-Details of Northumberland's approach can be found here.
+Details of Northumberland's approach can be found hexpectation-series approach can be found hexpectation-series arrangements

-The Trust is obliged to admit all applicants to a particular school provided these do not exceed the relevant school's Published Admission Number.
-The Published Admission Number of each school for entry in the following academic year is published annually in September in Northumberland County Council's Admissions Handbook.
+The Trust is obliged to admit all applicants to a particular school provided these do not exceed the relevant school's Published Admission Number of each school for entry in the following academic year is published annually in September in Northumberland County Council's Admissions Handbook.
 The Published Admission Number for each relevant age group for Hadrian Learning Trust's schools is as follows: